smartsystemslab-uf/smartsystemslab-uf.github.io/Docs/README.md

 - Docs
 - Projects

 This website is automatically generated for us, we just have to provide the text and a little bit of text styling.
 These folders hold the content of the webpages that we will see.
 All pages are built with the markdown language and will be in a README.md file.
 This page is an example of such.
+The source can be seen at [https://github.com/smartsystemslab-uf/smartsystemslab-uf.github.io/blob/master/Docs/README.md](https://github.com/smartsystemslab-uf/smartsystemslab-uf.github.io/blob/master/Docs/README.md).
+The actual webpage that is produced can be seen at [https://smartsystemslab-uf.github.io/Docs/](https://smartsystemslab-uf.github.io/Docs/).